-What better way to start the day right than by combining a great brunch with a DJ session.
-At Louie Louie, you can munch on fresh local food (sweet and savoury) within a retro-style interior but also listen to tunes at the record store directly inside.
+What better way to start the day right than by combining a great brunch with a DJ session?
+At Louie Louie, you can munch on fresh local food (sweet and savoury) in a retro-style interior while you listen to tunes at the adjoining record store.
 Every now and then, DJs also start playing their sets spontaneously from the early AM, making sure you start your day on the right beat.
 Or there's Urban Deli.
-Also a delicious breakfast place to add to your list but more than that, it's easy to see why there's a Swedish sourdough craze: the typical SoFo hipster can bring their own sourdough mix to be looked after while their away, so they don't have to start all over again when they return.
-Luxury problems resolved!
+More than another delicious breakfast place to add to your list, it's easy to see why there's a Swedish sourdough craze: the typical SoFo hipster can bring their own sourdough mix to be looked after while they're away, so they don't have to start all over again when they return.
+First-world baking problems, solved!

 Shopping and culture